vjekas/small-projects/README.md

-# small-projects - here you can find my final exam project from FTN Informatika - Java web development
+# Java web development - here you can find my final exam project from FTN Informatika.
+This project is finished in three hours ( exam time ).
+Project name is prodavnicaPiva.zip - feel free to download the project.